 George Schmitt has over 45 years of broad telecom experience in wireless and wireline companies.
 Mr. Schmitt is a Director of MB Technology Holdings, LLC (MBTH), which holds a controlling interest in xG Technology.
 He also serves on the boards of Calient, Secure Alert, Ready Jet Go Airlines, and Teleworx.
 Mr. Schmitt is an SBIC Director at TeleSoft Partners, a Silicon Valley-based venture capital firm specializing in early stage, mid stage, late stage, and growth capital.

 Mr. Schmitt’s experience includes e.spire Communications, Omnipoint Communications, LHS Group, Objective Systems Integrators, PCS PrimeCo, AirTouch Communications, Mannesmann Mobilfunk (Germany), Pacific Telesis, Pacific Telephone, and AT&T.

 Mr. Schmitt also served as a Director of two telecom software companies: LHS Group (NASDAQ: LHSG), where he was a member of the Audit Committee prior to its acquisition by Sema in 2000, and Objective Systems Integrators (NASDAQ: OSII), where he was Chairman of the Audit Committee and member of the Compensation Committee.
 That company was acquired by Agilent Technologies in 2000.

 Prior to PCS PrimeCo, Mr. Schmitt was a member of the board of management of Mannesmann Mobilfunk in Germany, and also headed the company’s technical department.
 Mr. Schmitt’s department was responsible for the complete development and operation of the D2 network, the first commercial GSM network in the world.
 Mr. Schmitt also served as the Chairman of the GSM Association, an international organization responsible for overseeing the worldwide implementation of GSM wireless technology.

-George received an M.S. in Management from Stanford University, where he was a Sloan Fellow, and a B.A. in Political Science from Saint Mary’s College.
+Mr. Schmitt received an M.S. in Management from Stanford University, where he was a Sloan Fellow, and a B.A. in Political Science from Saint Mary’s College

 Richard L. Mooers, Non-Executive Director